aberba/learn-coding/README.md

 > ### Getting all source code for examples in this book
 > You can access all the code used in this book at https://github.com/aberba/learn-coding within the `examples` folder.
 The examples source code is organised placed into various folders in sequence depending on the __Chapter__ in the book within which it was demonstrated.
 > For example, the `hello.d` code we just wrote will be placed in the `chapter_01` folder in `examples` and the file will be named as `example_01_hello.d`.
 The next example in this chapter will be saved in a file with its name prefixed with `example_02_`.
 The same pattern applies to source code for all examples in this book.

+# Chapter 2: Learning the basics of D